Only Societal Contributors Should Vote

 But, I am happy to see people start to take alternatives seriously.

 There is a way to do the societal contributor approach correctly.
-It’s what I’ve coined “Stakeholder Voting”.
+It’s what I’ve coined “Contributor Voting”.

 In it, everyone still gets a vote.
 The difference is that everyone is placed in a voting unit and their voting unit provides a certain weight to their vote.
 This allows the different voting units (and thus the individuals within them) a larger vote weight per their societal contribution.